Writing Tasks

 CIRRUS_CHANGE_TITLE | First line of CIRRUS_CHANGE_MESSAGE |

-CIRRUS_CRON | Cron Build name if builds was triggered by Cron. |
+CIRRUS_CRON | Cron Build name configured in the repository settings if this build was triggered by Cron.
+For example, nightly . |

 CIRRUS_DEFAULT_BRANCH | Default repository branch name.
 For example master |